Voila2020/voila_cms/docs/en/installation.md

-# Welcome To CRUDBooster
+# Welcome To Voila CMS

-CRUDBooster is CRUD Generator for laravel, with the most important features web application development.
+Voila CMS for laravel based on CRUDBooster CRUD Generator, with the most important features web application development.
 It's easy, flexible, and powerful.

 ## System Requirement and Basic Technical Knowledge
 - Web Server as: